glimpse-editor/getglimpse-web/content/posts/nearly-beta-ready.md

 Instead of providing a weekly reminder of our social media and project links across the web, check out our all-new [Contribute](../../contribute/) page!

 ## Another release schedule update
 The target date for Glimpse 0.1 to be "officially" released is some time this month (October 2019).
-However, you do not need to wait much longer to try the software out for yourself!
+However, you do not need to wait much longer to try the software out for yourself as we now have some beta testing builds for Windows and Linux!

-We have already started beta testing the Linux flatpak version, and later on this week the Windows beta builds will also be ready.
-We are continuing to update the instructions you need here: https://wiki.glimpse-editor.org/index.php?title=Testing_Glimpse
+We are still actively working on the packaging for Glimpse 0.1 and will continue to update the instructions you need to test pre-release versions of the software.
+Our initial instructions are available here: https://wiki.glimpse-editor.org/index.php?title=Testing_Glimpse

 Please report any problems you find with our beta builds here: https://github.com/glimpse-editor/Glimpse/issues